-Our People.
-We distribute all of our products exclusively through our distributors as opposed to retail stores or mail order catalogs.
-Consequently, our most significant asset is our extensive global network of distributors who enable us to rapidly introduce products and penetrate our markets with little upfront promotional cost.
-Our revenue is highly dependent upon the number and productivity of our distributors.
-As of December 31, 2009, we had a global network of over 761,000 active distributors.
-Approximately 33,000 of our distributors were executive distributors, who are most seriously pursuing the direct selling opportunity and play a critical leadership role for our network of distributors.
+Our people-A global network of approximately 800,000 active distributors in 51 countries.
+We distribute all of our products exclusively through our distributors as opposed to traditional distribution channels such as retail stores or mail order catalogs.
+Consequently, our most significant asset is our extensive global network of distributors who enable us to introduce products and penetrate new markets with little upfront promotional expense.
+We believe our competitive sales compensation plan for our distributors has helped us to attract and develop a strong group of distributor leaders who play a critical role in building, motivating and training our extensive distributor network.